Home > MO > Carthage >

 The motel changed hands a couple times in the early 1940s, once when Boots and his wife got a divorcé and she got the motel, then again in 1944 when she sold it to the Neelys.

 In 1946 the Neelys added several more rooms in separate building at the back of the property.
 Those units didn't have carports between them, instead they had garages underneath each unit.
 The garages were accessible from the alley behind the building.
 The Neelys sold the motel to a Mr. and Mrs. Asplin in 1948.
 About that time the name was changed to the Boots Motel and the front two units were made into a manager's apartment.
 Mr. Asplin passed away in the mid-1970s and Mrs. Asplin continued to run the motel until her passing in 1991.
 Theirs was the longest period of ownership to date.

 The next owners, Mr. and Mrs. Ferguson, converted the front two units into living quarters.
 They owned the motel for ten years before selling it.
 The next ten years are not quite as clear, but eventually, and thankfully, sisters Debye Harvey and Priscilla Bledsaw managed to buy the motel and begin rehabilitating in about 2012.

 This photo shows gable roof that was installed in the 1970s because of maintenance issues with the original flat roof.
 The gable roof was removed and the flat roof was restored in the spring of 2013.
 Removing the gable roof was a great improvement to the building.

 The motel features these rather unusual drive thru carports.
 Each carport serves two units.

-Also retored in 2013 was the neon sign which once again reads Boots Court.
+Also restored in 2013 was the neon sign which once again reads Boots Court.

-In 1946, a few years after his 1941 divorce Arthur Boots built the Boots Drive-In across the street from the motel.
-It is now being used as a Credit Union.
+A few years after his 1941 divorce Arthur Boots built the Boots Drive-In across the street from the motel.
+In 2016 it was being used as a Credit Union.
 The building barely resembles the what it looked like when new.